Introduction to Home Gardening

 Garden maintenance is crucial for keeping a home garden healthy and thriving:

 - Watering Practices and Irrigation Systems: Regular watering is crucial, considering plant needs and weather conditions.
-Use efficient systems like drip irrigation or soaker hoses to minimize water waste.
+Use efficient systems like drip irrigation, soaker hoses, or smart meter water utilities that will help minimize water waste.
 Adjust the frequency based on soil moisture and plant growth stages to ensure optimal hydration.

 - Weeding and Mulching: Weeding removes competition for nutrients and water.
 Check and remove weeds regularly.
 Mulching helps retain soil moisture, suppresses weeds, and adds organic matter.
 Ensure the mulch you apply around your plants doesn’t touch the stems.